jmarcellusc/ArcGIS-Pro_Digitization_Tools/README.md

 # ArcGIS Pro Digitization Tools

+***UPDATES***: As of 2024, I will start revising some script tools for ESRI's ArcGIS Pro.
+The major reason is code improvement and ESRI's introduction to Apache Engine
+(they also made changes with some of thier libraries).

+***NEW***: A cartographic neatline tool will be introduced, this to make cartographic map neatlines more correct and exact based on what I've seen with the USGS.
+My old and current tool works but requires improvement in corner point entry.

 ***PURPOSE***: Collection to aid and improve geospatial digitization applications.
 Made for ESRI's ArcGIS Pro as python scripts, utilizing various libraries to include arcpy.
 Create by <j.marcel.c>.
 Currently adding various other tools.